Matrix stiffness-regulated cellular functions under different dimensionalities

-Various cues from microenvironment that cell lives can regulate cell functions.
-In addition to biochemical cues, increasing evidence has demonstrated that mechanical cues (namely, stiffness of substrate/matrix in this review) presented by cell microenvironment are also critically important in regulating cell functions.
-However, most studies on stiffness-regulated cell functions have been mainly focused on 2D condition, which might cannot recapitulate the 3D microenvironment that cell encounters with in vivo.
-In contrast to 2D microenvironment, researches have already found that cell responds differently to mechanical cues under 3D microenvironment.
-In this review, the mechanisms of cell mechanosensing and mechanotransduction are briefly presented, followed by an introduction of the most studied 2D/3D platforms.
-The effects of substrate/matrix stiffness on cell functions, including cell migration, spreading, proliferation, phenotype, and differentiation, under different dimensionalities are summarized and discussed.
-Finally, the remained questions and future outlooks are also recommended.
+Various cues from the microenvironment in which cells live can regulate cellular functions.
+In addition to biochemical cues, increasing evidence has demonstrated that mechanical cues (namely, substrate/matrix stiffness in this review) presented by the cell microenvironment are also critically important in regulating cellular functions.
+However, most studies on stiffness-regulated cellular functions mainly focus on 2D conditions, which might not be able to recapitulate the 3D microenvironment encountered by the cells in vivo.
+In contrast to the observations in 2D microenvironments, studies have already shown that cells respond differently to mechanical cues under 3D microenvironments.
+In this review, the mechanisms of cellular mechanosensing and mechanotransduction are briefly presented, followed by the introduction of the most studied 2D/3D platforms.
+The effects of substrate/matrix stiffness on cellular functions, including cell migration, spreading, proliferation, phenotype, and differentiation, under different dimensionalities are summarized and discussed.
+Finally, the persisting questions and future outlook are also proposed.